HSF/PyHEP.dev-workshops/README.md

 Remember, this is _your_ workshop, your chance to be in the same room with developers of many Python packages in HEP.
 It will be as useful as you make it!

-## Who will be there/representing which libraries
+## Library maintainers who will be present

-Correct or add to this list with a [pull request](https://github.com/jpivarski/PyHEP.dev/pulls) if it's wrong or incomplete.
+Do you want to connect with the maintainers of a particular library, but don't know who they are?
+The following people and the packages they maintain are listed below.
+If the following is incorrect or incomplete, please help us fix it with a [pull request](https://github.com/HSF/PyHEP.dev-workshops/pulls).
 Thank you!

 - [scikit-build](https://github.com/scikit-build/scikit-build), improved build system generator for CPython C, C++, Cython and Fortran extensions: [@henryiii](https://github.com/henryiii)
 - [cookie](https://github.com/scientific-python/cookie), Scientific Python library development guide and cookie-cutter: [@henryiii](https://github.com/henryiii)